shawlu95/microservice-ticketing-app/readme.md

 - In GitHub container, install `doctl`, switch context to digital ocean, deploy the latest image
 - The [ingress-srv.yaml](./infra/k8s-prod/ingress-srv.yaml) points to the actual purchased domain.

 In this tutorial we use Digital Ocean to deploy the app.

+1. Create cluster on web console
+2. Add context to local
-To setup ingress-nginx, use the [digital ocean](https://kubernetes.github.io/ingress-nginx/deploy/#digital-ocean) command from documentation.
+3. To setup ingress-nginx, use the [digital ocean](https://kubernetes.github.io/ingress-nginx/deploy/#digital-ocean) command from documentation.
+4. Set up secret
+5. Manually execute deploy (see [deploy-manifests.yaml](./.github/workflows/deploy-manifests.yaml))

 ```bash
 # Mac easy